toontownlpz/The-Classic-Pack/README.md

 - Restore the original party cannon texture
 - Restore the original teleportation hole texture
 - Restore the low-res texture for the Spider Skirt/Shorts
-- Restore the original Pirate Hat accessory texture
+- ~~Restore the original Pirate Hat accessory texture~~ <b>Not feasible, as the Pirate Hat accessory was remodelled and thus the original texture does not fit correctly</b>
 - Implement a replacement for the Donald's Dreamland tunnel signs
 ---
 For the most authentic experience, adjust your game's video settings to be the following: